2017 L’Oréal-UNESCO For Women in Science Awards

 Professor, Department of Astronomy, Dept. / Universidad de Chile, Chile

-“For discovering a new type of celestial body, halfway between a star and a planet, hidden in the darkness of the universe.”
+“For her contributions to the study of a variety of faint celestial objects hidden in the darkness of the universe.”

 Her observations on brown dwarfs could answer the universal question of whether there is life on other planets.